vesaakerman/easy-fedora-to-bag/docs/index.md

      -i, --input-file  <arg>      File containing a newline-separated list of easy-dataset-ids to be transformed.
                                   Use either this or the dataset-id argument -l, --log-file  <arg>        The name of the logfile in csv format.
-If not provided a file easy-fedora2vault-<timestamp>.csv will be created in the home-dir of the user.
+If not provided a file easy-fedora-to-bag-<timestamp>.csv will be created in the home-dir of the user.
-                                  (default = /home/vagrant/easy-fedora2vault-2020-02-02T20:20:02.000Z.csv)
+                                  (default = /home/vagrant/easy-fedora-to-bag-2020-02-02T20:20:02.000Z.csv)
      -o, --output-dir  <arg>      Empty directory in which to stage the created IPs.
 It will be created if it doesn't exist.
      -f, --output-format  <arg>   Output format: AIP, SIP.
 Only required for transformation type simple.